What can I do to feel happier?

 2. Strengthen your body daily

 - Exercise.
 Aim for 5 days a week minimum.
 Push yourself so your heart is racing for at least 10 minutes, you’re doing something more than you thought was possible.
-You’ll build both physical and mental strength that way.
+You’ll build both physical and mental strength this way.
 The activity is up to you, just get moving!

-- Create a daily ritual to make you strong.
+- Create a daily ritual to help make you strong.
 Tony uses a cold plunge.
 The shock of jumping into cold water gets blood and oxygen flooding throughout the body, improving circulation and activating the body’s natural healing powers.

 3. Get a role model

 The plan: Find someone who’s achieved what you want who shouldn’t have been able to do it.
 One of Tony’s major role models for how to master money is Sir John Templeton.
 He started with nothing and decided to save 50% of every dollar he earned.
 Since he started this practice young, it quickly became a streamlined habit.
 His life also showed Tony that the best time to make money — whether through investments, real estate or in business — are during times of maximum pessimism.
+You can use this method in the pursuit of happiness, too.
+Who’s someone you admire who’s wildly happy?
+What mindsets or beliefs do they follow that allows them to be happy?

 4. Proximity is power

 However, put yourself consistently in environments that are larger than you’re used to playing in and something will rub off.
 Think of sports: If you play a game with someone who’s better than you, you’ll improve quickly.
 But if you play someone at your level or below, you never stretch yourself.
 No stretch, no improvement.
+If you hang around people who are consistently negative and only look at the downsides of life, chances are, you will, too.
+Opt to surround yourself with those who are abundantly grateful instead, and see how your attitude, and life, changes.

 The plan: You need to be around people who do what you want to be doing.
 If you keep putting yourself there, something will happen.
 And how better to feel happy than being with others who share your passions?
 We all think about the people we see regularly, so make sure you’re on the minds of those that will lift you up, not hold you down.
 Having multiple models means you’ll make decades of process in weeks, not days.
 Yes, staying in an environment where you feel like you’re not good enough can be tough, but hold on – it’ll pay off in the long run.